solliancenet/byoc-hackathon/README.md

 Here are some suggested readings that will help you address the tasks in the challenge:
 - [Build Your Own Copilot with Azure Cosmos DB - Key Concepts](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/concepts.md)

+You may now go to the starter solution in Visual Studio and complete Challege 5.
+Locate the exercises by searching for `//TODO: [Challenge 5]` as shown in [Finding the Coding Challenges](#finding-the-coding-challenges).
+Then complete each exercise.

 This challenge does not have open-ended exercises.

 ## Challenge 6: Learn about implementing system commands based on user input

 Here are some suggested readings that will help you address the tasks in the challenge:
 - [Build Your Own Copilot with Azure Cosmos DB - Key Concepts](https://github.com/Azure/BuildYourOwnCopilot/blob/main/docs/concepts.md)

+You may now go to the starter solution in Visual Studio and complete Challege 6.
+Locate the exercises by searching for `//TODO: [Challenge 6]` as shown in [Finding the Coding Challenges](#finding-the-coding-challenges).
+Then complete each exercise.

 Open-ended exercises (recommended to be completed at the end of the hackathon):
 - Create a new system command and plug it into the system.